tumblr/colossus/docs/actorapi.md

 Since it is built on the core layer, the actor API only works with raw TCP connections.
 Any higher-level abstraction needs to be implemented manually.

-*Note - The actor API is not a heavily invested feature of Colossus.
-While it is functional, not deprecated, and there are no plans to remove it, it may not stay around forever (unless somebody speaks up and really likes it)*

 ## Creating an actor-based server

 When a server accepts a connection, two actors will be created.
 The first is a